userhello/bit_magic/README.md

 These all have a corresponding *_number method that returns an integer. (equal\_to's version is named equal\_to\_numbers and returns an array of two numbers, one for bit values 1 and the other for bit values 0).

-* Warning: Although bitwise operations are fast, when using this class, you need to be careful when you use lots of bits (more than 20) to return arrays because memory usage grows exponentially!
+* Warning: Although bitwise operations are fast, when using this class, you need to be careful when you use lots of bits (more than 16) to return arrays because memory usage grows exponentially!
 2**20 is over 1 million, that's 8 megabytes of memory for the array on a 64-bit OS, with 24 bits, it explodes to 134 megabytes!

+* Warning: Also, because we use combinations to iterate over the combinations of all possible bit values, the time complexity is O(n * 2^(n-1)) for `each_value` and `all_values`.
+Please carefully benchmark your use case for time and memory usage if you have more than 16 bits.

 Example: